 Our Summer Schools offer participants a varied insight into life at a research intensive and competitive university.
 These include staying in our halls of residence, attending academic sessions and experiencing the social and sport facilities on our campus.
 Participants will also be able to interact with our Ambassadors who are current students at the University.

-Warwick Summer Schools take place in July and early August, and applications are now open.
-If you are interested in attending one of our 2018 Summer Schools, please check the criteria below for each Summer School.
+Warwick Summer Schools take place in July and early August, applications for 2018 are now closed.
+If you are interested in attending one of our 2019 Summer Schools, please check the criteria below for each Summer School.
 If you believe you are eligible, please apply through the links on the right.

 The key information is contained within this menu.
 Open each section to find out more.

 •student comes from a lower socio economic background